Mullet Creek Catchment

 Kanahooka Road drainage improvements

-We’ve developed plans for a flap gate to be installed on a pipe below Kanahooka Road, south of the roundabout.
-Minor drainage works are also planned to reduce flooding of nearby dwellings.
+A flap gate has been installed on a pipe below Kanahooka Road, south of the roundabout in 2021.
+Minor drainage works were also undertaken to reduce flooding of nearby dwellings.

 Fowlers Road to Fairwater Drive